 Once in town, you’ll find there is no Uber.
 The app Careem does work in Casablanca, but it can be tough to find drivers, and the wait times can be long.
 The advantages of the app are set prices and paying ahead by credit card, rather than using cash.

 Ready to travel to Morocco?
-Check out 10 Days in Morocco: A Family Guide to Exploring Morocco
+Check out the best places to visit with 10 days in Morocco.

 What is the Largest City in Morocco by Area?

 Fes is the largest city in Morocco by area, at over 500 square kilometers,.
 Home to some of the oldest tanneries in the world, Fes is known for its leather goods, as well as for its skilled artisans.